grzegx/JTECHCODE/README.md

 # crackinsta
 This tool is combained from
-CUPP - Common User Passwords Profiler Tool
++ CUPP - Common User Passwords Profiler Tool
-+ Crackinsta Tool.
++ Crackinsta Tool

 Added extra proxy list and if you can add more proxy list.
 # Requirements
 python3